-Credit contracts subscribed by the SQM Group with domestic and foreign banks and for issuance of bonuses in the local and international market, requires the Company complies with the following level of consolidated financial indicators, calculated for a moving period which considers the last twelve months:
+Credit contracts subscribed by the SQM Group with domestic and foreign banks and the issuance of bonuses in the local and international market require that the Company comply with the following level of consolidated financial indicators, calculated for a moving period which considers the last twelve months:

-- To maintain a minimum equity of ThUS\$900,000. - To maintain a Net Financial Debt and EBITDA ratio not higher than 3 times. - To maintain a Total Indebtedness Ratio not higher than 1.4 times Total Indebtedness level defined as the Total Liabilities ratio divided by Total Equity. - To maintain a ratio between the operating subsidiaries SQM Industrial S.A. and SQM Salar S.A., or their respective legal successor' financial debt and the total Issuer's consolidated current assets not higher than 0.3 times.
+- To maintain a minimum equity of ThUS\$1,000,000. - To maintain a Net Financial Debt to EBITDA ratio not higher than 3 times. - To maintain a total Indebtedness Ratio not higher than 1.2 times.
+The total Indebtedness Ratio is defined as the total liabilities divided by total equity. - To maintain a ratio between the financial debt of the operating subsidiaries SQM Industrial S.A. and SQM Salar S.A., or their respective legal successors, and the Issuer's total consolidated current assets not higher than 0.3 times.

-As of December 31, 2013, the aforementioned financial indicators are as follows:
+As of December 31, 2014, the aforementioned financial indicators are as follows:

-Indicator 12/31/2013 12/31/2012
+Indicator 12/31/2014 12/31/2013

-Equity ThUS\$ 2,432,241 2,187,446
+Equity ThUS\$ 2,292,515 2,432,241

-Net Financial Debt/ EBITDA 1.06 0.83
+Net Financial Debt/EBITDA 1.03 1.06

-Indebtedness 0.96 1.02
+Indebtedness 1.03 0.96

-SQM Industrial and SQM Salar debt / Current assets 0.02 0.04
+SQM Industrial and SQM Salar debt/Current assets 0.02 0.02

-Issuance contracts for bonuses issued abroad require the Company does not merge or dispose at any title the asset as a whole or as a substantial part of it, unless the following copulative conditions are met: (i) the legal successor company is an entity subject to Chilean or United States' laws, and assumes under a complimentary contract the Company's obligations, (ii) the Issuer does not fail to comply immediately after the merge or disposal, and (iii) The Issuer delivers a legal opinion stating the merge or disposal and the complimentary contract meet the requirements described in the original contract.
+Issuance contracts for bonds issued abroad does not require that the Company merge or dispose at any title the asset as a whole or as a substantial part of it, unless the following copulative conditions are met: (i) the legal successor company is an entity subject to Chilean or American laws, and assumes under a complimentary contract the Company's obligations, (ii) the Issuer does not fail to comply immediately after the merge or disposal, and (iii) the Issuer delivers a legal opinion stating the merge or disposal and the complimentary contract meet the requirements described in the original contract.